Key Concepts

 Metadata is automatically indexed from all content, such as document author, email to/from, issue title, or podcast episode.
 You can see the full set of metadata fields supported in the API for documents, emails, audio, and issues.

-For example, you can configure Azure AI Document Intelligence to extract text from PDFs using OCR.
+For example, you can configure LLMs to extract text from PDFs using visual AI models.
 Or, you can configure the Deepgram audio transcription model to be used for transcribing audio.
 Or, you can configure how links are crawled from web pages.

 You can also filter what content is ingested into the platform from a data source, such as only ingesting PDFs from an Azure blob container.